caritosteph/googlemaps-geocodeAPI_angular/README.md

   * If successful, use motion to display a message in the page that reads: “The coordinates for this address are: {{lat}}, {{lng}}”
 3. Implement the geocode functionality such that it can be reused, even without this form, even in a completely different form (for example: it accepts an address object, and returns the same object with two new properties: `successful` (boolean), and `location` (object).
 4. Leave comments where you were not sure how to properly proceed (or had time limitations)

-## BONUS POINTS

-* Usage of Angular.
-* Usage of SCSS / SASS.
-* Usage of Bootstrap LESS.
-* Usage of MaterialDesign.
-* Usage of ngResource.
-* Usage of the ui-router.
-* Usage of Angular conventions found [here](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).
-* Performant animations – especially on mobile.